 Focuses on reducing deaths, injuries, and economic losses resulting from motor vehicle crashes.

 A global network of organizations whose mission is to prevent accidental childhood injury, a leading killer of children ages 14 and under.

 - Safe States Alliance

-A national non-profit organization of professionals committed to strengthening the ability of state, territorial, and local health departments to reduce death and disability associated with injury and violence.
+Aims to strengthen the ability of health departments to reduce death and disability associated with injury and violence.

 - Think First

-Offers programs to educate young people about personal vulnerability and risk taking.
+Offers programs to educate young people about personal vulnerability and risk risk-taking.

-Promotes and addresses educational needs of the various facilities and institutions that provide trauma care in Texas.
+- Promotes and addresses the educational needs of the various facilities and institutions that provide trauma care in Texas.

 External links to other sites are informational. and the Texas Department of State Health Services does not endorse them.
 These sites may also not be accessible to individuals with disabilities.